agileiowa/jekyll-web/_posts/2014-11-10-whiteboard-metrics-with-rally.md

   presenter: Doug Dockery, PSM, SPC. - Rally Software
   eventbrite-id: improving-agile-teams-metrics-and-techniques-to-make-your-teams-better-tickets-14175670813
 ---
+**Note: This event has sold out**

 **Friday, November 21, 2014 from 9:00 AM to 11:00 AM**

 Principal Financial Group

+711 High Street (also known as Corporate 1 building)

+Room SG3-East

+Check in at the reception/security desk on the south side of the building using the public entrance.

 <a class="btn" title="EventBrite Registration"
 href="http://www.eventbrite.com/e/{{page.event.eventbrite-id}}"